 Journey Canvas: The Journey Canvas is where you drag and drop canvas activities to build the customer journey—in other words, where the magic happens.
-We go into more detail when we create a journey in the Manage Campaigns with Journey Builder trail.
+We go into more detail when we create a journey in the Journey Builder Campaigns trail.

 Journey Builder Toolbar: Finally, the toolbar shows the status of the journey you’re viewing.
 This is also where you manage the journey you’ve created.

 - Undo, redo, copy, and paste actions related to the journey plan.

 - Toggle open or close the sidebar containing canvas activities.

 - Set a goal.